edavis10/redmine-timesheet-plugin/README.markdown

   * Projects
   * Activities
   * Users
+* Grouping of timelogs by:
+  * Project
+  * Issue
-* Subtotals by project
+  * User
+* Access control based on the user's Projects and Roles
-* "Run Timesheet" permission to restrict feature to specific users
+* "Project Timesheet" permission to allow a user to see all timelogs on a project
+* Permalinks to reports
+* Plugin hook support for changing the behavior of the plugin
+* User configurable precision for hours

 ## Installation and Setup